Seagirt Marine Terminal

 The Seagirt Marine Terminal stands as a working monument to the innovative and progressive spirit of the Port of Baltimore.

 Opened in 1990, Seagirt features the latest in cargo-handling equipment and systems.
 The design behind this high-tech facility stems from one simple principle: keep the cargo moving.
 Seagirt is operated by Ports America Chesapeake under a 50-year public-private partnership signed in 2010 with the MPA.
-Under the agreement, Ports America is constructing a new 50-foot container berth to be accompanied by four state-of-the-art super Post Panamax cranes.
-The project is scheduled to be completed in August 2012.
-At that point, the Port of Baltimore will be only the second East Coast port with both a 50-foot channel and a 50-foot berth, allowing it to accommodate some of the largest container ships in the world.
+Under the agreement, Ports America constructed a 50-foot deep container berth and funded four state-of-the-art super Post-Panamax cranes.
+The new berth and cranes became operational in 2013.
+The Port of Baltimore is one of only two U.S. East Coast ports with both a 50-foot deep channel and 50-foot deep berth, allowing it to accommodate some of the largest container ships in the world.
 For more information on this unique agreement, should click HERE.